pylattice/MitoTNT/README.md

 In addition to the directories declared above, we will create `output_dir` to store the tracking outputs.
 For test data, you can use `test_data/tracking_outputs`.

 Additional parameters needed for frame-to-frame tracking:
 - `tracking_interval`: the frame interval between the two frames to be tracked.
 Default to 1 (every consecutive frame).

-- `distance_cutoff_mode`: cutoff used to eliminate nodes too far away.
+Distance threshold is computed as the minimum of two values:
-If 'neighbor', use the distance to N-th closest neighbor, where N is given by `cutoff_num_neighbor`, default to 10.
+1) the distance to the N-th closest neighbor where N is given by `cutoff_num_neighbor`, default to 10;
-If 'speed', use the frame interval (s) x maximum allowed speed given by `cutoff_speed`, defualt to 1 μm/s.
+2) the frame interval times the maximum allowed speed given by `cutoff_speed`, default to `None` and estimated from the distance matrix.

 - `graph_matching_depth`: the maximum level used for graph comparison.
 Default to 2 (usually sufficient).
 - `dist_exponent`, `top_exponent`: the final cost term is given by D<sup>dist_exponent</sup> x T<sup>top_exponent</sup>, where D, T are the distance and topology costs respectively.
 Default both to 1 (equal weighting).

 To run tracking:
 ```